Crude Oil and Natural Gas (MCONG)

 Data on the supply of crude oil and natural gas are compiled from information provided in a tabular form by federal, provincial and territorial authorities responsible for the regulation of the production of these commodities for provinces and territories within their respective jurisdictions.
 Data are provided by the following organizations - Newfoundland Offshore Petroleum Board, Nova Scotia Petroleum Directorate, Ontario Ministry of Mines, Manitoba Energy and Mines, Saskatchewan Industry and Resources, Alberta Energy Utilities Board, British Columbia Ministry of Energy and Mines, the Yukon Government.
 The National Energy Board provides data for the Northwest Territories.

 Manual and electronic data processing procedures identify missing data, data entry errors and assess validity of keyed data.
 Macro-level edits detect unusual data fluctuations.
-Data is also reconciled with other energy surveys such as the Monthly Oil Pipeline Transport "A" Survey (Survey ID 2148), the monthly Gas Utilities/Transportation and Distribution Systems (Survey ID 2149), the Monthly Refined Petroleum Products Survey (Survey ID 2150) and various producing provinces energy related reports and publications.
+Data is also reconciled with other energy surveys such as the Monthly Oil and Other Liquid Petroleum Products Pipeline Survey (Survey ID 2148), the Monthly Natural Gas Transmission Survey (Survey ID 2149), the Monthly Natural Gas Distribution Survey (Survey ID 5215), the Monthly Natural Gas Storage Survey (Survey ID 5210), the Monthly Refined Petroleum Products Survey (Survey ID 2150) and various producing provinces energy related reports and publications.

 The response rate for this monthly survey is 100% and as a consequence imputation for non-response is not normally required.
 However on occasion some administrative data may be unavailable or reported late.
 In such cases missing data is imputed on a manual basis using historical information.
 For example, data from the same month in the previous year.

 Reporting federal, provincial and territorial authorities conduct their own quality evaluation of data.
 In order to ensure accuracy and consistency of data such as inter-provincial movements, imports and exports data is reconciled with other energy surveys.
-These surveys included the Monthly Oil Pipeline Transport "A" Survey, the monthly Gas Utilities/Transportation and Distribution Survey and the Monthly Refined Petroleum Products Survey.
+These surveys included the Monthly Oil and Other Liquid Petroleum Products Pipeline Survey, the Monthly Natural Gas Transmission Survey, the Monthly Natural Gas Distribution Survey, the Monthly Natural Gas Storage Survey and the Monthly Refined Petroleum Products Survey.
 Data is also periodically reconciled with producer province and territorial energy related publications.
 Other federal departments and agencies most notably Environment Canada, Natural Resources Canada, and the National Energy Board, various provincial authorities and international organizations such as the International Energy Agency routinely monitor the data.